alan-turing-institute/mogp-emulator/docs/methods/disc/DiscDecisionBasedSA.rst

 or :math:`V_J`, will be less than the EVPI.

-Another kind of imperfect information is when we can get some additional data :math:`\strut S`.
-For instance an input to the simulator might be the mean effect of some medical treatment, and we can get data :math:`\strut S` on a sample of patients.
+Another kind of imperfect information is when we can get some additional data :math:`S`.
+For instance an input to the simulator might be the mean effect of some medical treatment, and we can get data :math:`S` on a sample of patients.
 We can then calculate an expected value of sample information (EVSI); see references below.